 Bold Broads highlights women founders.
 These women share honest wisdom and tough lessons to support you in collectively making good shit happen in your own women-led startup or small business.
 Meet Ashley Feinstein Gerstley of Fiscal Femme.
 Ashley is a money coach and founder of the Fiscal Femme where she demystifies the world of personal finance and money for her clients in a fun and accessible way that empowers them to achieve their financial goals.

 Bold Broads highlights women founders and creative [read: BADASS] small business owners about how they really deal with the ups and downs of running a BOLD business.
 Meet Tash Haynes of Ike and Tash Photography and Motion.
-Tash is one-half of a husband-wife wedding and portrait photography team based out of the beautiful city of Tacoma WA in the Pacific Northwest.
+Tash is one-half of a husband-wife wedding and portrait photography team based out of the beautiful city of Tacoma, WA in the Pacific Northwest.

 Starting a business at the age of 35 brought on a shit ton of challenges that I didn’t expect.
 And my expectations were lower than most since I never set out to start my own business or empower anyone, other than myself.
 At the age of 35, I didn't have a community anymore.
 It was lonely, disconnected, and it sucked.
 I had less and less in common with the folks I spent an entire career working with and I didn't know where to turn to find people like me.

 I’m an entrepreneurial newbie.
-Everything is new, the to-do list never ends and obstacles, I’m learning, are seamlessly interwoven into the fabric of business ownership.
+Everything is new, the to-do list never ends, and obstacles, I’m learning, are seamlessly interwoven into the fabric of business ownership.
 While I have so much to share in terms of what I’ve learned so far, this one piece of research is what I feel the most on fire about sharing with anyone else who will listen.

 Several years ago, I realized that I had much better end-of-day conversations with the people in my life when we stopped asking each other, “How was your day?”
 Instead, we started asking each other, “Did anything happen at work today that you felt proud of?”
 This upgraded question elicited much better responses.
 Asking better questions provides space for deeper conversation and more authentic responses.

 When I was in high school, I started reading Zen and the Art of Motorcycle Maintenance.
 I'll be honest - at the time I didn't get it.
 It was a slow read and very detail-oriented.
 About two-thirds of the way through, I gave up and moved on to something else (Stephen King is probable).
 I wasn't ready for that book.
 After he found out that I had quit, my dad taught me that the process is more important than the project and it completely changed my perspective.

 We’ve all heard the phrase “don’t bring your work home with you,” but that’s not exactly possible when you’re working from home.
 Whether you run your own business like me, blog full time, or work for a company that gives you the flexibility to work from home, it’s easy to get distracted by all of the “shiny” things in your house.
 Here are some tips on how to be productive while working at home.